Administrative Report to the Governor

 As a fundamental part of its mission, the department is committed to protecting Connecticut citizens in transactions with financial institutions, as directed by state law, and in assisting with complaints and dispute resolution.
 Consumers are encouraged to contact the department whenever they need assistance in dealing with financial institutions.
 Agency employees will promptly assist consumers with issues involving banks, credit unions, mortgage lending and other consumer credit matters, rental security deposits, and matters relating to securities and business opportunity investments.

-As a means to provide the public with convenient access to information and resources, the department maintains a web site on the Internet at www.ct.gov/dob.
-During 1999-00, the department significantly expanded the web site's content, while ensuring with daily postings that all its information was timely and current.
-Web site usage grew strongly through the year (June 1999 versus June 2000).
-Monthly user sessions, or visits, increased 110% to nearly 16,000, while monthly page views increased 160% to nearly 44,000.
+As a means to provide the public with convenient 24-hour access to information and resources, the department maintains a Web site on the Internet at www.ct.gov/dob.
+During 2000-01, the department significantly expanded the Web site's content, while ensuring that posted information was timely and current.
+Web site usage grew strongly through the year, with nearly 240 thousand user sessions and approximately 1.5 million "hits" being recorded.
 The department’s webmaster served as chair of the ConneCT Management Advisory Committee’s (CMAC) public relations sub-committee.
-(CMAC manages the State of Connecticut web site).
+(CMAC oversees the State of Connecticut Web site).

 The Legal Division continued to prepare current compilations of the statutes and regulations within the jurisdiction of the Department of Banking, and certain other related laws, for use by the public and regulated entities.
-The division revises the compilations as necessary to reflect new legislation or changes in regulations.
-Current compilations are available for free download on the department's web site.
+The compilations are revised as necessary to reflect new legislation or changes in regulations, and are available for free download on the Department's Web site.

-A major goal of the Securities and Business Investments Division is to promote a healthy, competitive business environment by protecting the public from securities and business opportunity-related frauds and other abuses that hinder legitimate enterprises in raising needed capital.
-The division continued to pursue this goal in 1999-00 as the market reached new heights, with many investors opting to experiment with more novel investment products.
+The Securities and Business Investments Division strives to promote a healthy, competitive business environment by protecting the public from securities and business opportunity-related frauds and other abuses.

-Personalized attention was provided to new Connecticut-based applicants for broker-dealer and investment adviser registration through tailored "pre-registration meetings."
-Potential registrants were briefed on their compliance responsibilities, advised on what to expect during a division examination and afforded an opportunity to question staff.
-Similarly, small issuers seeking to raise capital in the state were encouraged to meet with staff to walk through the process of complying with securities law requirements.
+New Connecticut-based applicants for broker-dealer and investment adviser registration continued to receive a valuable service from Division staff - personalized "pre-registration meetings" orienting new applicants to their compliance responsibilities, advising them on what to expect during an examination and affording them an opportunity to ask questions in an informal setting.
+Similarly, small issuers seeking to raise capital in Connecticut were encouraged to meet with staff to walk through the process of complying with securities laws.

 The Banking Department places a high priority on outreach to the public.
 The banking commissioner and staff frequently address consumer, industry, student and other groups.